-With approximately 1.6 million registered Afghan refugees, Pakistan continues to host the largest number of refugees worldwide.
-These refugees entered into Pakistan in several large-scale influxes since 1979.
+Since 2002 some 3.9 million Afghan refugees have voluntarily repatriated from Pakistan under the largest voluntary repatriation program in UNHCR's history.
+However, with over 1.5 million registered Afghan refugees still in the country, Pakistan continues to host 10.5 per cent of the global refugee population which also constitutes the world's largest protracted refugee situation under UNHCR's mandate.3 These refugees entered into Pakistan in several large-scale influxes since 1979.
 The political, socio-economic, financial and environmental consequences associated with more than three decades of protracted refugee presence have placed a heavy burden on Pakistan and contributed to an increasing sense of asylum fatigue in the host communities.
 Concerted efforts by the international community are now needed to alleviate these pressures and, thereby, to contribute to the preservation of temporary asylum space.
-The Solutions Strategy provides a platform for such coordinated multi-stakeholder engagement and offers opportunities to move towards comprehensive solutions in the spirit of international solidarity and burden-sharing, aiming at voluntary repatriation.
+The Solutions Strategy provides a platform for such coordinated multi-stakeholder engagement and offers opportunities to move towards comprehensive solutions in the spirit of international solidarity and burden-sharing, aiming at voluntary repatriation and sustainable reintegration in the country of origin.

-In 2014, the situation in Pakistan is expected to remain volatile with possible cross border spill-over resulting from the complex transition processes in Afghanistan, namely the elections and the drawdown of the International Security Assistance Force (ISAF).
 Access to people of concern in some areas of Pakistan will continue to pose a challenge for both humanitarian and development organizations due to the security and geopolitical environment.
 Strong partnerships with the Government authorities and local communities will thus be crucial to maintaining humanitarian space.